troopashells/M.I.M.P/README.md

 *WILL BE UPDATING THIS GITHUB APRIL-JUNE 2021*

-Currently,11/20, best way to achieve this is through Box86.

 Box86 works with wine, in this document also works with Lutris.

 Currently have have Mugen running at 45-50 fps.